Guillamon/master-data-science/README.md

 From RStudio, open the RPROJ file master-data-science.proj.
 Always run the code from there to make sure paths to directories are correct.

 When running the code **remember this**:
-+ Pay special attention to running the script Install_Packages.R correctly.
++ Pay special attention to running the script Install_Packages.R correctly
++ Have an internet connection when running Holidays.csv, since it imports data directly from urls
 + Once you have opened the project, run the scripts in the order that is assigned to their file names
 + Make sure that *Data*, *Values*, and *Functions* that result from running each script are saved to the environment to move on to the next one
 + The scripts with suffix "week" overwrite saved *Data*, *Values* and *Functions* from the scripts with suffix "month"